Baltimore Memorial Stadium: Airplane crash

 A small private airplane crashed on the stadium premises on December 19, 1976, just minutes after the conclusion of an NFL playoff game of the Colts' game with the Pittsburgh Steelers.
 The airplane, a Piper Cherokee, buzzed the stadium, and then crashed into the upper deck overlooking the south end zone.
-The Steelers had won the game handily (40–14), and most of the fans had already exited the stadium by the time the game ended.
-There were only four light injuries, and the pilot was arrested for "reckless flying".
-Donald Kroner was the 33-year-old pilot charged with reckless flying, littering, and making a bomb threat against former Baltimore Colts linebacker Bill Pellington, who owned a bar and restaurant from which Kroner was once ejected for using foul language.
+The Steelers had won the game handily (40–14), and most of the fans had already exited the section of the stadium by the time the game ended.
+There were four light injuries, and the pilot was arrested for reckless flying.

+The pilot was Donald Kroner, 33 years old at the time.
+Kroner had earlier been charged with reckless flying, littering, and making a bomb threat against former Baltimore Colts linebacker Bill Pellington.
+Pellington owned a bar and restaurant from which Kroner was ejected for using foul language, and Kroner had buzzed the restaurant while dropping trash on it.
+Nevertheless, the incident did not stop Kroner from renting two airplanes on the day of the playoff game.